A Coffee Tour of Ubud, Bali – 5 Cafe’s In Ubud Worth Experiencing

 Most tourists drop into Ubud to explore the Monkey Forest, behold the beautiful natural surroundings, or to appreciate a few local handmade goods from the local artesian markets, but for me, Ubud ticked three boxes extremely well:

-- The food – there is an abundance of well-priced organic, locally sourced vegetarian and vegan restaurants and cafes - just salivate over this list!
+- The food – there is an abundance of well-priced organic, locally sourced vegetarian and vegan restaurants and cafes

 - The digital nomad scene – if you work online, Ubud is a great place to base yourself as there is reliable wifi in most coffee shops, a favorable (cool) climate compared to the rest of Bali, and a gorgeous co-work space called Hubud.